 after a stable GPS reading is received.
 While this saves battery

 power, the GPS needs several seconds to stabilize after being turned

 on, so the initial GPS readings may be jumpy.

-your activity then turning it off saves battery and makes the
+No map turns off the map, which saves battery and makes the

 display more readable in bright sunlight.